JellyJoe198/macros/ScreenGrab/README.md

   - ctypes (built-in)
   - time (built-in)
 * Minecraft (for its current use but it could be easily modified for other purposes)
-* Windows computer? for screen reading api
+* Windows computer for screen reading api

 ### Speed
 It takes about 25 minutes for this to mine 1 full layer of one 16x16 chunk (this means 5 automatic layers; user must prepare first 2 layers so this can move through them).
 It is more time efficient to mine larger areas as the program spends less time on the edges.